planetfederal/workshops/workshops/geogig/doc/source/theory/workflows.rst

 Decentralized data collection
 -----------------------------

-Consider, in contrast to the above, a situation where multiple users are in the field doing data collection.
+In contrast to the above, consider a situation where multiple users are in the field doing data collection.
 No central authority exists; there are only the collectors.

 GeoGig supports this workflow as well.
 In this scenario, each collector would have a cloned repository, which they would have ownership of and make changes to.
 These collector can, at their discretion, "pull" changes from other collectors to their own repository.